| Title: | A Report Templating System |

 any R object to check |

-a logical value indicating whether provided object is a rapport
+a logical value indicating whether provided object is a rapport object

 This dataset contains data gathered in a survey of Internet usage in Serbian population in the period from April to May 2008.
 During 90-day period, there were gathered 709 valid responses via on-line distributed questionnaire.